andersonpem/go-blackjack/README.md

 You'll be asked for a starting balance and the number of decks to use.

 Before each hand, you must enter a bet.
+You can press Enter to repeat your last bet.
 The game will then deal the cards.

 You can then choose your action: